athetosis/SchedulerAPI/README.md

 ## SchedulerAPI
 An API dealing with the non-user-friendliness of the Bukkit API's Scheduler component.
+[This project has not been updated since Spigot 1.8.9, there is not guarantee that it will work with further versions!]

 <b>To Use:</b> Copy/Paste the contents of the SchedulerAPI.java into a new class called SchedulerAPI in your bukkit plugin.
 (Then change the package name, of course)